mattpani/SpringBoot-Chat-App/README.md

 PostgresSQL was used for database.

-There is a repo without Spring Boot, with just basic servlets.
+There is a repo without Spring Boot web app.

-BasicServlet-Chat-App
+Chat-App

 There is even client side with simple Swing Gui with Chat room for all users and cipher & decipher function for text.